tanthehack/re-code-report/report.typ

     \
     AI can be categorized by its cognitive capacity and autonomy, with various degrees of each (Morandín-Ahuerma 2022).
 The field of AI encompasses a range of modules, including knowledge representation, problem-solving, and natural language processing (Tecuci 2012).
 It is designed to imitate human cognitive abilities and can handle complex problems in an intelligent and adaptive manner (Wu 1986).

+    \
     === Transfer Learning
     \
     Transfer learning is a machine learning strategy that includes exploiting knowledge learnt from a task to improve performance on a separate but connected task.
 In other words, transfer learning entails applying pre-trained models or knowledge from one activity to improve learning in another.

     \
     Transfer learning is often used in deep learning to improve a model's performance on a new task by applying knowledge learnt from a previously trained model.
 The pre-trained model can be trained on a huge dataset and utilized as a place to begin for a new, related task.
-The learnt parameters of the pre-trained model can be fine-tuned or updated with less data tailored to the current job, resulting in a model that can learn faster and with a greater degree of precision (Zhuang et al., 2021).
+The learnt parameters of the pre-trained model can be fine-tuned or updated with less data tailored to the current job, resulting in a model that can learn faster and with a greater degree of precision (Zhuang et al., 2021)//fake reference.

     \
     Transfer learning can be described as a technique that is extremely useful in NLP tasks when there is a shortage of training data for a certain task.
 A pre-trained language model trained on a big corpus, for example, can be changed or fine-tuned to suit to a specific language-generation task using a comparatively smaller dataset.
 Researchers have also utilized transfer learning to improve performance on similar tasks, such as using a pre-trained sentiment analysis model to improve efficiency on a text classification task (Ruder, Peters, Swayadimpta, & Wolf, 2019).